marcotrosi/diffee/README.md

 ### New strategy
 - use maps or sets to avoid the sort-unique step and therefore lots of data DONE
-- do not delete anything from the Entry slice
+- do not delete anything from the Entry slice DONE
-- instead figure out how to use the Hide() function
+- instead figure out how to use the Hide() function DONE wrote my own tree
 - combine left and right into a single Entry struct DONE
 - default diff detection by size followed by checksum if size is same
 - combine diff states and use enums
+- use no color hint given at Github
+- should I replace the booleans with bits?

 ### Others